 “If we’re hoping to save sight by initiating earlier treatment, we need high-resolution pictures to detect the most subtle changes in the eye,” explains Toco Chui, PhD, Director of the Marrus Adaptive Optics Lab and Associate Professor of Ophthalmology at the Icahn School of Medicine at Mount Sinai.

-One of the gems of the Einhorn Center is the Marrus Adaptive Optics Imaging Laboratory which is advancing the science of ocular imaging to the next level.
-Our Adaptive Optics Imaging Laboratory is one of a handful of sites in the country with the Milwaukee Adaptive Optics Scanning Light Ophthalmoscope (AOSLO), a sophisticated imaging system which delivers unprecedented visualization of the retinal microvascular structure and blood flow.
-NYEE’s researchers have helped develop analytical software to harness AO’s ability to reveal microanatomical features of the retina in living patients
+One of the gems of the Einhorn Center is the Marrus Adaptive Optics Imaging Laboratory, which is advancing the science of ocular imaging to the next level.
+Our Adaptive Optics Imaging Laboratory is one of a handful of sites in the country with the Milwaukee Adaptive Optics Scanning Light Ophthalmoscope (AOSLO), a sophisticated imaging system that delivers unprecedented visualization of the retinal microvascular structure and blood flow.
+NYEE’s researchers have helped develop analytical software to harness AO’s ability to reveal microanatomical features of the retina in living patients.

 Imaging Plays a Crucial Role in Patient Care

 NYEE has been a pioneer in early eye disease detection with a long history of developing and refining imaging tools that access the microstructures of the eye, such as optical coherence tomography (OCT), scanning laser ophthalmoscopy (SLO), high resolution ultrasound, retinal blood flow imaging, macular pigment densitometry, retinal oximetry, and metabolic mapping.
 The addition of adaptive optics SLO (AOSLO) imaging, which enables acquisition of high-resolution cellular information in living patients, has dramatically changed the way vision scientists and ophthalmologists investigate the retina, and ultimately the way eye diseases are diagnosed and treated.
-The enhanced views of the eye and its structures, help NYEE physicians make earlier, more accurate diagnosis as well as monitor cellular effects of therapeutic interventions.
+The enhanced views of the eye and its structures help NYEE physicians make earlier, more accurate diagnoses, as well as monitor cellular effects of therapeutic interventions.

 Going Deeper With Adaptive Optics